RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 #### Jupyter Code Updates:
 * Added the Acceptance Matrices
 * Updated the formatting of histograms (for GRC poster)
+* Removed full list of individual files (existed before I started to use hadd command to combine ROOT files)
 #### Other Updates:
 * Extra_Name = "Bin_Test_GRC_" output files added
 * Cannot upload these files due to size limit